The Rev. Dr. Lauren Winner

 Kelly is happiest when she is binge-watching TV with her teenage son, playing make-believe or games with her niece, asking questions, writing, accompanying people discerning vocation, visiting Bald Head Island, and wondering about God with children.

-Deacons Kelly, Lachlan, and Jan
+Deacon Kelly, Fr.
+Lachlan, and Deacon Jan

 Cambria Storms